hardpath/hardpath.github.io/_posts/2021-11-15-introduction-to-alarm-management.md

 i.e., to the condition (e.g., temperature, pressure, contact state, etc.) that activates the alarm.
 Therefore, the alarm will be active only when the process condition is abnormal.

 An exception to the above is the latched alarm.
-As the Definitions section mentions, a latched alarm becomes active when the process becomes abnormal but only returns to the not active state after an operator reset.
+As mentioned in the the Definitions section, a latched alarm becomes active when the process becomes abnormal but only returns to the not active state after an operator reset.

 ### 3.2 Acknowledge State